anaspacheco/SQL_useful_basics/README.md

-# Instagram Database Analysis
+# SQL Useful Basics
-Practice from Colt Steele's MySQL Bootcamp With Additional Analytics
+Notes and Practice from Colt Steele's MySQL Bootcamp With Additional Analytics
 <br>